Hot Italian Sausage Soup Campfire Recipe

 Start your campfire early so you have time to develop the coals.

-Then, move them off to one side for cooking and keep the other side for the burning wood because you will be increasing the temperature from medium to high heat during the cooking process for this Italian sausage Dutch oven soup.
+Then, move them off to one side for cooking and keep the other side for the burning wood because you will be increasing the temperature from medium to medium-high heat during the cooking process for this Italian sausage Dutch oven soup.

-When preparing your campfire for cooking, I like to use “tweezers” to arrange the campfire logs and coals, they provide more control than just using a fire poker or shovel.
+- When preparing your campfire for cooking, I like to use “tweezers” to arrange the campfire logs and coals, they provide more control than just using a fire poker or shovel.

-You’ll want to keep your campfire flames roaring to keep you warm and your Dutch oven soup recipe on schedule for your hungry campers.
+- You’ll want to keep your campfire flames roaring to keep you warm and your Dutch oven soup recipe on schedule for your hungry campers.

-Are you a pro when it comes to getting your campfire started?
+- Are you a pro when it comes to getting your campfire started?
 Or, are you like most people who can’t seem to get the flame started no matter how hard they fan the spark?
 Actually, no matter which group you fall within, you will love our tips in our post, Fire Starters Camping Enthusiasts Must Have.

 Camp Cooking Tip: Whether you are cooking on a campfire grill grate or using a camp Dutch oven tripod, you want to make sure your oven is stable and safe.
 You also want to point the handle away from the fire so when you reach for it, you are as far away from the heat as possible.

 If you are cooking this campfire soup in a remote camping environment without amenities like campfire rings with racks, don’t worry, you have options.
+Using a camp Dutch oven tripod allows you to easily cook over a campfire by hanging your oven right over the hot fire.

 Lodge Adjustable Camp Tripod, 40 to 60-Inch Tall